Data-Driven Certification of Neural Networks with Random Input Noise: Formulating the Certificate

-For small $\epsilon$, Definition \ref{def: epsilon-cover} says that $\hat{\mathcal{Y}}$ is an $\epsilon$-cover of the output set $\mathcal{Y}$ if $\hat{\mathcal{Y}}$ contains the random output $Y=f(X)$ with high probability.
-In particular, if we can compute an $\epsilon$-cover of $\mathcal{Y}$, then we will have probabilistically localized the output.
-By restricting the surrogate output set in \eqref{eq: approximate_robustness_level} to be an $\epsilon$-cover of $\mathcal{Y}$, we guarantee that the approximate robustness level takes into account the safety of $Y$ with high probability.
-In this case, we suspect $\hat{r}(\hat{\mathcal{Y}})$ to well-approximate $r^*$ in a probabilistic sense, thereby giving a lower bound on $\bar{r}(\epsilon)$.
-We formalize this conclusion as follows.
+Intuitively, an $\epsilon$-cover of $\mathcal{Y}$ is a set that contains $Y=f(X)$ with high probability.
+If we can compute an $\epsilon$-cover of $\mathcal{Y}$, then we will have localized the output with high confidence.
+By restricting $\hat{\mathcal{Y}}$ in \eqref{eq: approximate_robustness_level} to be an $\epsilon$-cover of $\mathcal{Y}$, we ensure that the approximate robustness level takes into account the \emph{likely} inputs $X$, but not necessarily the worst-case inputs.
+Consequently, this permits $\hat{r}(\hat{\mathcal{Y}})$ to be greater than $r^*$, reducing the conservatism in our measure of robustness caused by unlikely worst-case inputs.
+We now show that this special type of surrogate output set is a good enough estimate of $\mathcal{Y}$ to maintain the lower bound on $\bar{r}(\epsilon)$ that we seek.